gear-foundation/gear-wiki/docs/getting-started-in-5-minutes.md

     - `counter.wasm` is the output Wasm binary built from source files
     - `counter.opt.wasm` is the optimized Wasm aimed to be uploaded to the blockchain

-## Deploy your Smart Contract to the Testnet
+## Deploy your Smart Program to the Testnet

 Gear provides a demo application that implements all of the possibilities of interaction with smart-contracts in Gear networks, available at [idea.gear-tech.io](https://idea.gear-tech.io).